MHassaanButt/Netflix-Analysis-using-R/README.md

 - Which production countries have the highest number of TV shows that are designed for "TV Show Suitable for General Audiences" and what are the average IMDB scores?
 - How to compare the distribution of IMDB scores for movies produced after 2010 by the United States and by Canada using boxplots?
 - Which are the top 5 movies suitable for children less than 7 years old based on age-appropriateness and educational value?
+- Identify the top five Asian countries for Netflix to target in order to further grow their market?

 The analysis is done using R programming language and several packages, such as `tidyverse`, `lubridate`, and `ggplot2`.